ahmeda-42/ML-Spam-Detector-API/README.md

   -d '{"message": "Free entry in 2 a wkly comp"}'
 ```

+Note: Instead of running step 4 locally, you can run the service via the Docker section below.

 Response fields:
 - `message`: original input
 - `prediction`: `spam` or `not_spam`